Is Your Model Really A Good Math Reasoner? Evaluating Mathematical Reasoning with Checklist: Experiments

 We use \textsc{MathCheck} to comprehensively measure the mathematical reasoning ability across textual and multi-modal settings.
 Consequently, two benchmarks \textsc{MathCheck-GSM} and \textsc{MathCheck-GEO} are introduced.

-\textbf{\textsc{MathCheck-GSM}} is a \textsc{MathCheck} dataset generated from GSM8k~\cite{cobbe2021training}.
-We choose GSM8k as the seed benchmark, which is most widely used for evaluating mathematical textual reasoning capability.
-We first collect a test-mini set of GSM8k, which includes 129 problems sampled evenly according to the difficulty.
-Subsequently, we generate 129 \textsc{MathCheck} style groups, totaling 3,096 high-quality data by \textsc{MathCheck}.
+\textbf{\textsc{MathCheck-GSM}} is a \textsc{MathCheck} dataset generated from GSM8k~\citep{cobbe2021training}.
+We choose GSM8k as the seed benchmark since (1) it is most widely used for evaluating mathematical textual reasoning capability.
+(2) we aim to determine whether advanced models are genuinely capable of reasoning at the grade school level.
+We first collect a test-mini set of GSM8k, which includes 129 problems sampled evenly according to the difficulty\footnote{We define the difficulty according to the number of reasoning steps of its answers (2 steps to 8 steps)}.
+Subsequently, we generate 129 \textsc{MathCheck} style groups, totaling 3,096 high-quality samples by \textsc{MathCheck}.
 It can be used to evaluate the real mathematical reasoning ability of LLMs on GSM8k-level problems.
-A group of GSM case problems are listed in Appendix~\ref{case_gsm}.
+A group of \textsc{MathCheck-GSM} case problems are listed in Appendix~\ref{case_gsm}.

 \textbf{\textsc{MathCheck-GEO}} is a dataset for geometry problems, which is the representative task for evaluating multi-modal reasoning capability.
-First, we collect seed geometry problems from GeoQA~\cite{chen2021geoqa}, UniGeo~\cite{chen2022unigeo}, and Geometry3K~\cite{lu2021inter}, containing 60 problems in both English and Chinese.
-Subsequently, we generate 60 \textsc{MathCheck} style groups, totaling 1,440 high-quality data.
-Notably, this is the first geometry problem dataset involving answerable, outcome, and process judgment tasks.
-A group of GEO case problems are shown in Appendix~\ref{case_geo}.
+First, we collect seed geometry problems from GeoQA~\citep{chen2021geoqa}, UniGeo~\citep{chen2022unigeo}, and Geometry3K~\citep{lu2021inter}, containing 60 problems in both English and Chinese.
+Subsequently, we generate 60 \textsc{MathCheck} style groups, totaling 1,440 high-quality samples.
+Notably, this is the first geometry problem dataset involving answerable, outcome, and process judgment tasks. \textsc{MathCheck-GEO} gives research community a harder and multi-modal \textsc{MathCheck} style dataset, as well as showing the extensibility of \textsc{MathCheck}.
+A group of \textsc{MathCheck-GEO} case problems are shown in Appendix~\ref{case_geo}.

 All datasets are checked with meticulous manual validation to ensure high quality and reliability.
-To this end, we recruit three graduate students who underwent training tailored to the requirements of our research.
+To this end, we recruited three graduate students who underwent training tailored to the requirements of our research.
 This rigorous verification process not only enhances the quality of our data but also reinforces the validity of our findings.
-Finally, our automatic data generation pipeline can achieve an average pass rate of 84.61\%.
-The detailed data statistics of our checklist are reported in Appendix~\ref{datasta}.
+Finally, our automatic data generation pipeline can achieve an average pass rate of 84.61\% (Appendix~\ref{secPR}).
+The detailed data statistics and quality discussion of our checklist are reported in Appendix~\ref{datasta}.